6th Division (Japan)

 The 6th Division (第6師団, Dai-roku Shidan) is one of nine active divisions of the Japan Ground Self-Defense Force.
-The division has been subordinated to the North Eastern Army and is headquartered in at JGSDF Camp Jinmachi located in Higashine, Yamagata Prefecture in northern Japan.
-Its responsibility is the defense of Fukushima, Miyagi and Yamagata prefectures.
+The division has been subordinated to the North Eastern Army and is headquartered at JGSDF Camp Jinmachi, in Higashine, Yamagata Prefecture, in northern Japan.
+Its responsibility is the defense of Fukushima, Miyagi and, Yamagata prefectures.

 The division was raised on 15 August 1962.
 The division contributed 500 troops to the Japanese Iraq Reconstruction and Support Group under the United Nations in 2004.